-This Nitrox system does not produce Nitrox mixtures acceptable for 100% oxygen service.
-Mixing Nitrox mixtures with 100% pure oxygen may lead to fires and / or explosions, which may cause serious personal injury or death.
+This Nitrox System does not produce Nitrox mixtures acceptable for 100% oxygen service.

 Never fill a cylinder that is marked, "For Oxygen Service," with Nitrox that has been produced by anything other than 100% oxygen clean system.
 Filling an oxygen clean cylinder with breathing gas containing hydrocarbons can lead to explosions if the cylinder is subsequently filled with gas mixtures containing gas mixtures containing greater than 40% oxygen.
-Explosions may cause serious injury or death.